 Project Intro and File Setup

-The first game you’ll learn how to make is an obby, short for obstacle course.
-In this game genre, players have to jump from one place to another while avoiding obstacles to get to the end of a level.
+In an obby, short for obstacle course, players jump from object to object while avoiding obstacles to get to the end of a level.

-Before you design your own, there’s an example template you can try out.
-Templates are pre-built projects in Roblox you can use as a start for your own games.
+Before designing your own, there’s an example template you can try out.
+Templates are pre-built projects you can use as a start for your own games.

 Open the Template